 13. Cherrytrees – Kelso, Lothian and Borders

-What makes it unique: Stunning Scottish seasonal flowers as your backdrop
+What makes it unique: Stunning Scottish seasonal flowers as your backdrop.

 Cherrytrees is a Victorian walled garden just a stone’s throw from the Scottish-English border.
-This romantic wedding venue hosts just 50 guests so is ideal for intimate weddings with a relaxed feel – whether that’s with a picnic on the lawn, afternoon tea, or four-course feast.
+This romantic wedding venue hosts just 50 guests so is ideal for intimate weddings with a relaxed feel – whether that’s with a picnic on the lawn, afternoon tea or four-course feast.
 You can use seasonal flowers from their cutting garden for your bouquets and centrepieces so everything feels inspired by nature.
-There’s also a loch-side marquee if you want more guests but we think the garden is incredible special.
+There’s also a loch-side marquee if you want more guests but we think the garden is incredibly special.

 READ MORE: The Best Wedding Venues in Scotland